anjalikabra18/Amazon-Ecommerce-Electronics-Recommender-Bot-/README.md

    ```
 2. **Interact with the Bot:**
    - Open your browser and go to `http://localhost:5000`.
-   - Type queries, upload images, or record audio for personalized recommendations.
+   - Type queries or record audio for personalized recommendations.

 ---